natemoo-re/microsite/README.md

 # Microsite

-`microsite` is a tiny, opinionated static-site generator (SSG) that outputs extremely minimal clientside code using **automatic partial hydration**.
+`microsite` is a fast opinionated static-site generator (SSG) that outputs extremely minimal clientside code using **automatic partial hydration**.

-**At the moment, this is an experiment more than a production-ready tool.** The build script is full of hacks which I'd like to rewrite, but the concepts are solid.

 [See the demo](https://microsite-demo.nmoo.vercel.app/)